Rick Peckham

-Rick Peckham (born March 1955) is the retired play-by-play broadcaster for the NHL's Tampa Bay Lightning hockey team.
-Previously, Peckham had served as the play-by-play announcer for the Hartford Whalers from 1984 through 1995.
+Rick Peckham (born March 1955) is an American retired play-by-play broadcaster for the NHL's Tampa Bay Lightning hockey team.
+He was the 2020 recipient of the Foster Hewitt Memorial Award.
+Peckham served as the play-by-play announcer for the Hartford Whalers from 1984 through 1995.
 He has also broadcast NHL games on ESPN (1987–88) and SportsChannel America (1988–92).
-Through 1977–84, he called games on television and radio for the AHL’s Rochester Americans.
-Peckham was broadcasting Lightning games with the Florida-based Fox Sports Sun, as well as occasionally doing play-by-play for the NHL on NBC, a role that increased with the passing of Dave Strader.
+Through 1977–84, he called games on television and radio for the AHL's Rochester Americans.
+Peckham was broadcasting Lightning games with the Florida-based Fox Sports Sun, as well as occasionally doing play-by-play for the NHL on NBC, a role that increased with the death of Dave Strader.
 He is a 1977 graduate of Kent State University with a B.A. degree in telecommunications.